moustafaabdel/eau2/README.md

   * <del>WaitAndGet() is not fully implemented due to a lacking networking implementation.</del>
     * <del>Our underlying Key and Value classes need to be created and hooked up to the revamped network layer.</del>

   * Threaded response in KeyValueStore.
-(We really tried our best.)